DevLoversTeam/golang-interview-questions/README.en.md

 2. **Cannot encode business priority** only in `case` order in `select`.

-3. **The behavior is competitively correct, but non-deterministic**, which is normal for event-driven logic.
+3. **The behavior is concurrency-safe but non-deterministic**, which is normal for event-driven logic.

 #### How to implement priority, if it is needed: